Triangulated categories with a single compact generator and two Brown representability theorems: Introduction

 The definitions have all been made and the reader can go back to the statements of Theorem~\ref{T1.-1} and Corollary~\ref{C0.-978}, which are now precise.
 Note that in both results $\ct$ has to be approximable, weakly approximable is not enough.

 We have discussed what we know, but should point out that there are many more potential examples.
 After all: let $R$ be a commutative ring and let $T$ be a dg $R$--algebra.
-Then the category $\ct=\ch^0(\Mod T)$ is a triangulated category with coproducts and a single compact generator $T$.
+Then the category $\ct=\D(\Mod T)$ is a triangulated category with coproducts and a single compact generator $T$.
 It has a preferred equivalence class of {\it t}--structures, one can define the intrinsic subcategories $\ct^-$, $\ct^+$, $\ct^b$, $\ct^-_c$ and $\ct^b_c$, and in general I have no idea what they are.
 If $H^i(T)=0$ for $i\gg0$ then the subcategories $\ct^-_c$ and $\ct^b_c$ are thick, this follows from Remark~\ref{R0.14.7}.
-If $H^i(T)=0$ for all $i>0$ we are in the trivial case (see Remark~\ref{R19.303}), where it's easy to prove the category $\ch^0(\Mod T)$ approximable and work out explicitly what are $\ct^-$, $\ct^+$, $\ct^b$, $\ct^-_c$ and $\ct^b_c$.
+If $H^i(T)=0$ for all $i\geq1$ we are in the trivial case (see Remark~\ref{R19.303}), where it's easy to prove the category $\D(\Mod T)$ to be approximable and work out explicitly what are $\ct^-$, $\ct^+$, $\ct^b$, $\ct^-_c$ and $\ct^b_c$.
+More generally: if $T$ is a dg algebra, with $H^i(T)=0$ for all $i\geq2$, then Bondarko and Vostokov~\cite[Corollary~4.3]{Bondarko-Vostokov20} proves that the derived category $\D(\Mod T)$ is weakly approximable.
 So far the only other general result, producing further examples of approximable triangulated categories, is \cite[Theorem~4.1]{Burke-Neeman-Pauwels18}.
 It says that, under reasonable hypotheses, the recollement of two approximable triangulated categories is approximable.
-But for $T$ a general dga, satisfying $H^i(T)=0$ for $i\gg0$, I have no idea when the categories $\ch^0(\Mod T)$ are approximable.
-In view of Theorem~\ref{T1.-1} and Corollary~\ref{C0.-978} it would be interesting to find out, especially since the categories $\ch^0(\Mod T)$ are of so much current active interest---their study is at the core of noncommutative algebraic geometry.
+But for $T$ a general dga, satisfying $H^i(T)=0$ for $i\gg0$, I have no idea when the categories $\D(\Mod T)$ are approximable or weakly approximable.
+In view of Theorem~\ref{T1.-1} and Corollary~\ref{C0.-978} it would be interesting to find out, especially since the categories $\D(\Mod T)$ are of so much current active interest---their study is at the core of noncommutative algebraic geometry.
 Who knows, there might be a noncommutative generalization of GAGA.

+\nin {\bf Acknowledgements.}\ \ The author is grateful to an anonymous referee, for his careful reading of an earlier version, for pointing out many errors, and for suggesting valuable expository improvements.